 An MSP’s most powerful tool is the technology-based version of what created Irma.
 Yes, the cloud.
 As your partner, cloud-based platforms make sure your business always has the technology horsepower it needs to take a tactical leap forward—or pull back quickly for a wise retreat.
-These cloud-based solutions mean there are less physical weak points that can be impacted because of a hurricane or other natural disaster.
+These cloud-based solutions mean fewer physical weak points can be impacted by hurricanes or other natural disasters.

 We kept our clients’ data safe and their operations running after Hurricane Irma.
 But we’ll let them tell you in their own words:

 “I often do not respond to the ‘how have we done’ emails after calls, just as a function of time.
 You deserve some feedback after last week.